asyncapi/cli/docs/installation.md

 There are two ways to install the AsyncAPI CLI on your macOS: using the `brew` package manager or `pkg` files.

 ### Windows
-For installing CLI on windows just install the installer program from our [release](https://github.com/asyncapi/cli/releases) and follow the default steps.
+To install a Command Line Interface (CLI) on Windows, you should first download the appropriate [installer](https://github.com/asyncapi/cli/releases) based on whether your Windows operating system is 64-bit or 32-bit.
+Once you have downloaded the installer, simply follow the default installation steps to complete the installation process

 ### brew